kreeware/elasticsearch-build-container/README.md

 # Running the image

-There are 2 things this image can do:
+There are a limited number of commands you can use:

 - `copy` the build output
 - `start` Elasticsearch

+See below for more detailed information about using the commands.

 ## Copying the build assets